 Also, knowing the actual concentration of oxalic acid in specific vegetable helps, you know how often it is safe to use it in your weekly food menu and recipes.
 Below is a list of the vegetables you can be sure to have a lesser amount of oxalic acid.

-Top Eleven Low oxalate vegetables (valued in oxalate/100gm)
+These are the top eleven low oxalate vegetables (valued in oxalate/100gm)

 - Cabbage – has less than 10mg (per 100g)